-- 77. I would unhesitatingly include the European Court of Human Rights in that appreciation.
-Its interventions have been few, but important. - a.
-In Gillan and Quinton, 51 it gently administered the death-blow to a stop and search power that, though used over quarter of a million times in the single year 2009, seems not to be very much missed. - b.
-In the case of A, while accepting closed material proceedings, the Court of Human Rights insisted on the vital principle that where the liberty of the subject was at stake, he must be given sufficient information about the allegations against him to enable him effectively to instruct his counsel.52 Despite forebodings at the time,53 the upshot has been an improvement in the fairness of such proceedings, with only a very limited loss of capacity to impose control orders and TPIMs. - c.
-In Othman v UK, the case in which the Fourth Section held that Abu Qatada could not be deported to face a flagrant denial of justice in Jordan, the former Director of Justice, Roger Smith, may have been right to say that the judgment, whilst logical, was "close to the boundary of how far the court can reasonably go".
-Significantly, however, its conclusions were little different from those previously reached by the English Court of Appeal; and the judgment has been followed by intensive pressure on Jordan, culminating in the signature and ratification of a Mutual Assistance Treaty, to disclaim reliance in certain cases on evidence obtained by torture.
-The case may be seen as an illustration of one of the most important functions of the European Court: the export of sound democratic values to all parts of Europe and indeed beyond.
+- 76. Without I hope being too controversial, I unhesitatingly include the European Court of Human Rights in that appreciation.
+Its interventions have been few, but important.
+In Gillan and Quinton, it gently administered the death-blow to a stop and search power that, though used over quarter of a million times in the single year 2009, seems to be not very much missed.
+Let us hope that this case, which was supported by Liberty, is not an example of the sort of case which, in the words of the current judicial review consultation, has "developed far beyond the original intentions of this remedy". - 77.
+And in the case of A, while accepting closed material proceedings, the Court of Human Rights insisted on the vital principle that where the liberty of the subject was at stake, he must be given sufficient information about the allegations against him to enable him effectively to instruct his counsel.
+Despite forebodings at the time, the upshot has been an improvement in the fairness of such proceedings, with only a very limited loss of capacity to impose control orders and TPIMs.